Mahmoud-Tawfik1/05-Algorithms-Problem-Solving-Level-2-Solutions/README.md

 # 📘 05 - Algorithms & Problem Solving – Level 2 (C++)

-This repository contains my solutions for **50 algorithmic problems** from the **Algorithms & Problem Solving – Level 2** course in the **Programming Advices** training track by **Dr. Mohammed Abu-Hadhoud**.
+This repository contains my solutions to the **50 programming problems** from the **Algorithms & Problem Solving – Level 2** course in the **Programming Advices** learning track by **Dr. Mohammed Abu-Hadhoud**.

-The main goal of this course is to strengthen **problem-solving skills**, improve **logical thinking**, and gain **practical programming experience** through intensive practice.
+The purpose of this course is to improve problem-solving skills, develop logical thinking, and gain more hands-on programming experience by solving different algorithmic problems.

 ---

-# 🚀 Course Overview
+# 🚀 About the Course

-This level focuses on gaining real programming experience through solving a new set of problems that are **more challenging than Level 1**.
+Level 2 introduces a new collection of programming problems that are more challenging than those in Level 1.

-The course emphasizes:
+During this course I practiced:

-• Practicing structured programming using **C++**
+- Structured programming using **C++**
-• Applying the **Divide & Conquer** problem-solving strategy
+- Applying the **Divide & Conquer** approach
-• Writing clean and organized code using **functions and procedures**
+- Writing organized code with functions and procedures
-• Learning from professional solutions and explanations
-• Building experience through **consistent practice**

-Programming is not just about syntax — it is about **practice and experience**.
+- Learning different ways to solve programming problems
+- Improving my skills through continuous practice

+This course helped me understand that programming is mainly about practicing and solving problems, not just learning syntax.

 ---

-# 🧠 What I Practiced
+# 🧠 Topics Covered

-Throughout this course I worked on **50 programming problems** covering topics such as:
+The repository includes solutions for problems related to:

-• Prime numbers
+- Prime numbers
-• Perfect numbers
+- Perfect numbers
-• Number manipulation
+- Number manipulation
-• Digit analysis
+- Digit operations
-• Pattern printing
+- Pattern printing
-• Random number generation
+- Random number generation
-• Encryption and decryption
+- Encryption and decryption
-• Array operations
+- Array operations
-• Mathematical algorithms
+- Mathematical algorithms
-• Implementing mathematical functions from scratch
+- Implementing mathematical functions manually

-Each solution focuses on **clarity, modularity, and clean code design**.
+Each solution was written with a focus on clean, readable, and organized code.

 ---

-# 📂 Repository Structure
+# 📂 Repository Contents

-The repository contains **50 solved problems**, each implemented in C++.
+This repository contains **50 C++ solutions**.

-Examples of included problems:
+Some of the problems include:

-• Multiplication Table (1 → 10)
+- Multiplication Table (1 → 10)
-• Print All Prime Numbers (1 → N)
+- Print All Prime Numbers (1 → N)
-• Perfect Number Detection
+- Perfect Number Detection
-• Reverse Number
+- Reverse Number
-• Digit Frequency
+- Digit Frequency
-• Palindrome Number
+- Palindrome Number
-• Random Number Generation
+- Random Number Generation
-• Generate Random Keys
+- Generate Random Keys
-• Array Operations (Sum, Min, Max, Average)
+- Array Operations (Sum, Min, Max, Average)
-• Copy Arrays
+- Copy Arrays
-• Shuffle Arrays
+- Shuffle Arrays
-• Count Even / Odd / Positive / Negative Numbers
+- Count Even, Odd, Positive, and Negative Numbers
-• Custom implementations of mathematical functions
+- Custom implementations of mathematical functions

 ---

 # 🧮 Implemented Math Functions

-Instead of using the standard **cmath** library, this course required implementing several functions manually, including:
+Instead of using the **cmath** library, several mathematical functions were implemented manually, including:

-• MyABS
+- MyABS
-• MyRound
+- MyRound
-• MyFloor
+- MyFloor
-• MyCeil
+- MyCeil
-• MySqrt
+- MySqrt

-This helped strengthen **algorithm design skills** and understanding of how these operations work internally.
+Implementing these functions helped me better understand the logic behind how they work.

 ---

 # 🛠 Technologies Used

-Language: **C++**
-Programming Style: **Structured Programming**
+- **Language:** C++
+- **Programming Style:** Structured Programming
-Tools: **VS Code / Dev-C++**
+- **Tools:** VS Code / Dev-C++
-Version Control: **Git & GitHub**
+- **Version Control:** Git & GitHub

 ---

-# 🎯 Learning Outcomes
+# 🎯 What I Learned

-By completing this course I improved my ability to:
+After completing this course, I became more comfortable with:

-• Solve algorithmic problems efficiently
+- Solving algorithmic problems
-• Break complex problems into smaller steps
+- Breaking problems into smaller steps
-• Write clean and maintainable code
+- Writing cleaner and more organized code
-• Recognize common algorithm patterns
+- Identifying common algorithm patterns
-• Implement logic without relying on built-in functions
+- Implementing logic without depending on built-in functions
-• Strengthen debugging and logical thinking skills
+- Improving debugging and logical thinking skills

 ---

-# 👨‍🏫 Acknowledgments
+# 👨‍🏫 Acknowledgment

-Special thanks to **Dr. Mohammed Abu-Hadhoud** for providing a structured and practical learning path through the **Programming Advices** platform.
+Thanks to **Dr. Mohammed Abu-Hadhoud** for creating the **Programming Advices** learning path and providing practical programming exercises throughout the course.

----